Modern Slavery Act

 Our Employees

-We have policies and procedures in place to protect our directly employed employees and their labour rights.
-We have ensured that applicable policies and procedures remained effective and appropriate during 2022.
-All Capco employees are paid above the London Living wage.
-As a UK employer that is subject to UK employment legislation, with well developed internal controls within our business, we believe that there continues to be a minimal risk of modern slavery incidences relating to the recruitment and management of Capco’s directly employed employees.
+As a UK employer that is subject to UK employment legislation, with well-developed internal controls within our business, we believe that there continues to be a minimal risk of modern slavery incidences relating to the recruitment and management of Shaftesbury Capital’s directly employed employees.

-Capco’s Anti-Harassment and Bullying Policy and Equal Opportunities Policy are published on our corporate website.
+Shaftesbury Capital’s Anti-Harassment and Bullying Policy and Equal Opportunities Policy are published on our corporate website.
 The former ensures our employees are treated with dignity and respect, free from harassment and bullying.
-We have an inclusive and respectful approach and believe that every person at Capco has a part to play in delivering our objectives and generating value.

 Our Supply Chain

-As a company that purchases, invests in, manages and develops property and public realm, we procure a wide range of goods, services and works to support the delivery of our business strategy.
-Capco considers that the highest potential risk areas in relation to modern slavery are in its supply chain.
-To mitigate the risks that could be associated with our business and our supply chain, Capco has put in place policies, procedures and processes to avoid incidences of modern slavery and human trafficking.
-A large part of our supply chain spend comprises professional services from suppliers based in the United Kingdom, which we have assessed to be of low potential risk in relation to modern slavery.
-We ensure that the providers of managed services to our offices and estates pay the London Living Wage to those working with Capco.
+We procure a wide range of goods, services and works to support the delivery of our strategy.
+Shaftesbury Capital considers that the highest potential risk areas in relation to modern slavery are in its supply chain, specifically construction contractors.
+A large part of our supply chain spend comprises professional services from suppliers based in the UK, which we have assessed through an internal analysis to be of low potential risk in relation to modern slavery.
+We require that the providers of managed services to our assets and office pay the London Living Wage to those working with Shaftesbury Capital.

-Capco is also a Client Partner of the Considerate Constructors Scheme (“the CCS”).
+Shaftesbury Capital is a Client Partner of the Considerate Constructors Scheme (“the CCS”).
 The CCS requires Client Partners to adhere to its guidance on modern slavery and human trafficking awareness and ethical sourcing.
 We encourage the contractors we engage to be registered with the CCS and we expect compliance with all aspects of the CCS Code on our registered sites, including the CCS guidance on modern slavery.

 Training